azat-co/fullstack-javascript/chapter5/chapter5.md

 -   A new message form

-Let's use the Twitter Bootstrap library structure (with its responsive components) by assigning `row-fluid` and `span12` classes:
+Let's use the Bootstrap library structure (with its responsive components) by assigning `row-fluid` and `span12` classes:

     <div class="row-fluid"  id="message-board">